 Gill attended Florida State University for her bachelor’s degree.
 She also attended Florida-based Saint Leo University for her MBA.
 She completed a strategic thinking and management course at Wharton School.
 Gill served as an executive for established health institutions before working with MUMC.
 She worked as Tenet South Florida’s CFO and received three awards from the health institution for her financial initiatives.
 She was also employed by Coral Gables Hospital, North Shore Medical Center, and Palmetto General Hospital.

-As MUMC’s interim chief financial officer, Gill developed a financial initiative in 2006 that enabled the health institution to save $30 million.
 Her work inspired Memorial Health’s executive board, and they decided to appoint her as CEO in 2011.
 After being named CEO, Maggie Gill transformed the institution’s collection and billing operations.
 She also developed a 2011 strategic plan besides making changes in the leadership team.
 Memorial Health’s executive board chairman, J. Curtis Lewis praised Gill’s efforts.
 He said that the health institution would greatly benefit from her expertise.

 Memorial Health Partners with Novant Health